-Any decision made in contravention of the processes set out in this Framework will be invalid on the basis of non-compliance unless the LEP's Board has given prior approval for variation in the decision-making process.
+1.1.4 Any decision made in contravention of the processes set out in this Framework will be invalid on the basis of non-compliance unless the LEP's Board has given prior approval for variation in the decision-making process.

-1.1.1 Fit with the LEP National Assurance Framework
+1.1.5 Fit with the LEP National Assurance Framework

-This Framework is produced in compliance with the Government's National Local Growth Assurance Framework, which was published in January 2019.
+1.1.5.1 This Framework is produced in compliance with the Government's National Local Growth Assurance Framework, which was published in January 2019.

-1.1.2 Updating and approving the Framework
+1.1.6 Updating and approving the Framework

-The Framework will be reviewed annually and is required to be approved by the LEP Board and certified for compliance with the National Local Growth Assurance Framework by the accountable body's Section 151 Officer.
+- 1.1.6.1 The Framework will be reviewed annually and is required to be approved by the LEP Board and certified for compliance with the National Local Growth Assurance Framework by the accountable body's Section 151 Officer.
 This approval process would also apply to any substantive changes required outside the annual review.
-Any in-year changes will be made within one calendar month, or following the next Board meeting if the changes require Board approval.

-This is the first edition of the HEY LEP Framework, approved in July 2021, building on the previous five editions of the Humber LEP Assurance Framework.
+Any in-year changes will be made within one calendar month, or following the next Board meeting if the changes require Board approval. - 1.1.7 This is the Second edition of the HEY LEP Framework, building on the previous edition of the HEY LEP Assurance Framework.
 The current edition is always available from the LEP's website at https://heylep.com/assurance/.
-The next edition is due to be published at the beginning of 2022.

-In accordance with the national framework, the Section 151 Officer of Hull City Council, the LEP's accountable body, will write to MHCLG's Accounting Officer by 28 February each year certifying that this framework has been agreed, is being implemented and meets the standards set out in the national framework.
+The next edition is due to be published in mid 2023, following the publishing of an updated National Local Growth Assurance Framework. - 1.1.8 In accordance with the national framework, the Section 151 Officer of Hull City Council, the LEP's accountable body, will write to MHCLG's Accounting Officer by 28 February each year certifying that this framework has been agreed, is being implemented and meets the standards set out in the national framework.